 Status: Rare casual spring migrant west, accidental east.
 Rare regular fall migrant west, rare casual eslewhere.

 Documentation: Specimen: UNSM ZM6310, 13 Sep 1919 Monroe Canyon, Sioux Co (Mickel and Dawson 1920).

 This species was treated as a subspecies of Yellow-bellied Sapsucker (AOU 1957) until recently; it is now considered a full species (Johnson and Zink 1983, Walters et al 2020).

-Spring: There are seven accepted records, six from the Panhandle and one extraordinary record from the east.
+Spring: There are eight accepted records, seven from the Panhandle and one extraordinary record from the east.

 17 Apr 1987, a male photographed in Sowbelly Canyon, Sioux Co (Brogie and Brogie 1987, Mollhoff 1989)